Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 * Rules of composition, and why they can make or break a piece of art.
 From the elementary ones to the more highly developed ones.

 * How to actually control the eye of the viewer of you photographs, and how to place certain elements in certain places to control that eye's movement.
 This is Michael's forte, and few photographers, or painters for that matter, have reached his level of expertise in this department.
-If he were a college professor, you'd be calling him Dr. Seewald.
+The 'why not' covered further down.

 Photo copyright / courtesy Doug Peck, class of 11.'05

-Students with no skills at all end up making exciting images such as this, with knowledge taught by Michael throughout an information packed two day fun-shop.
+Students with no skills at all end up making exciting images such as this, with knowledge taught by Michael throughout an information packed three or four day fun-shop, all ON MANUAL settings too.

 * Learn how a light meter 'sees' and why IT IS NOT REALLY A 'LIGHT' METER, BUT A 'GRAY' METER.
 Learn how to measure a scene properly, DAY OR NIGHT and set your own aperture and shutter settings, thus foregoing the 'auto' settings, if you wish, so you can create art that suits your needs.
 This is a must for shots as the one above- auto setting will never get you there folks!